apoorvaanand1998/apoorvaanand1998.github.io/_posts/2018-02-10-First_Attempt.md

     The thought - after a while he noticed - was much smaller now.
 He realized _he_ was much larger.
 He'd absorbed it.
 Now, it didn't seem scary to him at all.
 With a quick burst of energy, he rushed in; he knew this would be the final bout.

     He crushed the thought.
 Completely assimilating it into him.
 A wave of contentment washed over him, he was exhausted, but he was happy.
 He left a larger, more complex man.

+---

+I know most of this is cliche and boring.
+Perhaps a bit unoriginal.
+I'd understand if you felt second-hand embarrassment ([Fremdscham](https://en.wiktionary.org/wiki/Fremdscham "German word for second-hand embarrassment")).
+But, if you think there's something that can improved here, let me know! ~~Please don't be too harsh.~~